wvanbergen/blogposts/restful_considered_harmful_followup.md

 In the end, what I want to achieve is educating developers, not changing the way Rails implements REST.
 Rails conventions, generators, screencasts, and tutorials are all part of how we educate new Rails developers.

 - Rails should ship with a state machine implementation, and a generator to create a model based on it.
+Thinking "publishing a blog post" is a transaction in a state machine is a lot more intuitive.
 - Tutorials, screencasts, and documentation should focus on using it to design your application.
 This would lead to to better designed application with less bugs and security issues.
 - You can always wrap your state machine in a RESTful API if you wish.
 But this should always come as step 2.